Kanakyadav88/DBMS-Project/README.md

-Online Amazon Store Database Management
+Swift Shop (Database Management)

-Welcome to the repository for the Online Amazon Store application.
+Welcome to the repository for the Swift Shop, an Online Retail Store application.
 This application is designed to streamline the shopping experience, offering a robust platform for customers, sellers, and administrators to manage transactions, track orders, and maintain inventory seamlessly.

 Assumptions:
 Delivery partners are assigned automatically.